BuZZ-T/rusted-chromium/README.md

 **⚠️ The downloaded versions are *OUTDATED* and *UNSUPPORTED*!
 Some known and exploitable bugs, that are already fixed on newer versions, still exist.
 That's why new versions were released!
 Use this only for debugging purposes for websites YOU CONTROL!
 NEVER use these versions for browsing!
 NEVER EVER enter private data in these browser versions and NEVER EVER login to accounts with these browser versions!!! ⚠️**

 ## Installation

+**ⓘ Versions older than 0.1.0 are not working anymore.
+Please see the [FAQ](#rusted-chromium-is-not-working-anymore-i-get-a-410-gone-http-statuscode-from-a-chrome-api) and upgrade.**

 #### via npm